Bengal1/Simple-CNN-Guide/README.md

 This repository is built for learning purposes and helps beginners get started with coding neural networks and understanding their key components.

-This is a practical guide for building [*Convolutional Neural Network (CNN)*](https://en.wikipedia.org/wiki/Convolutional_neural_network), and it applies to beginners who like to know how to start building a CNN with *Pytorch*.
-In this guide I will explain the steps to write code for basic CNN, with link to relevant to topics.
-The reader should have basic knowledge of [Deep Learning](https://en.wikipedia.org/wiki/Deep_learning) for him to use it.

-This Repository is built for learning purposes, and its goal is to help people who would like to start coding neural networks.

 ## Requirements
 - [![Python](https://img.shields.io/badge/Python-3.x-blue?logo=python&logoColor=white)](https://www.python.org/) <br/>
 - [![PyTorch](https://img.shields.io/badge/PyTorch-Deep%20Learning-EE4C2C?logo=pytorch&logoColor=white)](https://pytorch.org/) <br/>